onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Privatization is the basis for corruption

-Google - you organized nothing! you merely indexed - partially - and imperfectly Don’t be evil - google - **roleplay a trick with a vanishing coin - and even fail the trick and awkwardly remove the coin from your hand**
+Google - you organized nothing! you merely indexed - partially - and imperfectly Don’t be evil - google - **roleplay a trick with a vanishing coin - and even fail the trick and awkwardly remove the coin from your hand** - or **sweep it under a rug**
 How about “can’t be evil”